-The order of probing these three port IDs is not subject to user control; however, a list of ports can be excluded from probing via the upa-port-skip-list NVRAM variable.
-In the following example, the upa-port-skip-list variable is used to exclude CPU-1 from the UPA probe list.
+The order of probing these nine port IDs is not subject to user control, however a list of ports can be excluded from probing via the upa-port-skip-list NVRAM variable.
+In the following example, the upa-port-skip-list variable is used to exclude one of the UPA-PCI bridges and the primary UPA graphics card from the UPA probe list.

 '''

-ok setenv upa-port-skip-list 1
+ok setenv upa-port-skip-list 4,1d

 '''